slowernews/wisdom-tldr/README.md

 > *'Judge a man by his questions, not by his answers.'*

-WARNING: Bias is everywhere.
+CHALLENGE: Bias is everywhere.
 Be specially careful when facing new ideas.

 > *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*